Yogi

 A yogi is a practitioner of Yoga, including a sannyasin or practitioner of meditation in Indian religions.
 The feminine form, sometimes used in English, is yogini.

 Yogi has since the 12th century CE also denoted members of the Nath siddha tradition of Hinduism, and in Hinduism, Buddhism and Jainism, a practitioner of tantra.
-In Hindu mythology, the god Shiva and the goddess Parvati are depicted as an emblematic yogi–yogini pair.
+In Hinduism, the god Shiva and the goddess Parvati are depicted as an emblematic yogi–yogini pair.

 Etymology

 In Classical Sanskrit, the word yogi (Sanskrit: masc ', योगी; fem ') is derived from yogin, which refers to a practitioner of yoga.
 Yogi is technically male, and yoginī is the term used for female practitioners.
 The two terms are still used with those meanings today, but the word yogi is also used generically to refer to both male and female practitioners of yoga and related meditative practices belonging to any religion or spiritual method.

 The term yogini is also used for divine goddesses and enlightened mothers, all revered as aspects of the mother goddess, Devi.

 A yogi should not be confused with someone practicing asceticism and excessive self-mortification.